Notice of Pre-AIA or AIA Status

 receiving, from the first payer, first payer post appeal decision data;

-Under broadest reasonable interpretation, these are recitations of fundamental economic practices of mitigating claims denial risk, including steps of (A) determining a percent likelihood that an appeal of a denied insurance claim to a first / second payer will result in a paid insurance claim based on relevant portions of sets of data, and, in the cases of claims 52 and 60, (B) receiving post appeal data for making subsequent percent likelihood determinations that an appeal of a denied insurance claim to a first / second payer will result in a paid insurance claim (See MPEP §2106.04(a)(2)(II)).
+Under broadest reasonable interpretation, these are recitations of fundamental economic practices of mitigating claims denial risk, including steps of (A) determining a percent likelihood that an appeal of a denied insurance claim to a first / second payer will result in a paid insurance claim based on relevant portions of sets of data, and (B) receiving post appeal data for making subsequent percent likelihood determinations that an appeal of a denied insurance claim to a first / second payer will result in a paid insurance claim (See MPEP §2106.04(a)(2)(II)).
 Thus, the independent claims recite an abstract idea (Step 2A Prong I of Alice/Mayo Test: Yes, the claims recite an abstract idea).

-This judicial exception recited in independent claims 1, 52, and 60 is not integrated into a practical application because, when analyzed under prong II of revised step 2A of the Alice/Mayo test7:
+This judicial exception recited in independent claim 60 is not integrated into a practical application because, when analyzed under prong II of revised step 2A of the Alice/Mayo test18:

 The claims merely invoke computers as tools to perform an abstract business process (e.g., the recited steps corresponding to mitigating claims denial risk – see MPEP §2106.05(f)(2)).
-This stance is supported by ¶7 of Applicant specification stating: “It would be advantageous for providers to have a predictor of claim success prior to filing a claim...
-The present disclosure is directed to solving these and other problems”, and ¶113-114 of Applicant’s published specification stating: “It should also be understood that the disclosure herein may be more generally implemented with any type of hardware and/or software, … It should be understood that these modules are merely schematically illustrated based on their function for clarity purposes only, and do not necessary represent specific hardware or software.”
-Accordingly, even when considered as an ordered combination, the claims’ additional elements are indistinguishable from mere addition of general-purpose computers added to the abstract idea ‘after the fact’ / ‘post-hoc’, which is insufficient to indicate improvements to computer functionality8, or a particular machine9.
+This stance is supported by (a) ¶7 of Applicant specification stating: “It would be advantageous for providers to have a predictor of claim success prior to filing a claim...
+The present disclosure is directed to solving these and other problems”, (b) ¶113-114 of Applicant’s published specification stating: “It should also be understood that the disclosure herein may be more generally implemented with any type of hardware and/or software, … It should be understood that these modules are merely schematically illustrated based on their function for clarity purposes only, and do not necessary represent specific hardware or software.”, (c) databases on a memory device storing data is conventional to computer technology, and (d) computer devices utilizing displays to display information is conventional to computer technology19.
+In short, the computer components are merely used as tools to implement the abstract idea and are not improved.
+Accordingly, even when considered as an ordered combination, the claims’ additional elements are indistinguishable from mere addition of general-purpose computers added to the abstract idea ‘after the fact’ / ‘post-hoc’, which is insufficient to indicate improvements to computer functionality20, or a particular machine21.

 To further support the stance that the additional elements (i.e., machine learning algorithms) are merely applied, Examiner notes the following: